-Laminate flooring is cheaper and easier to install than hardwood flooring.
-Prices range from about $1.50 per sq. ft. to $3 per sq. ft, but you can find better deals from wholesalers and from online distributors.
+- Price and installation: Laminate flooring is cheaper and easier to install than hardwood flooring.
+Prices range from about $1.50 per sq. ft. to $3 per sq. ft, but you can find better deals from wholesalers and online distributors.
 Laminate flooring can be placed on top of almost any existing floor, excluding carpet, and several manufacturers offer a glue-free, tongue-and-groove system.
-The interlocking planks make it an easy installation for weekend warriors and it can be uninstalled without damaging the laminate or the original flooring underneath.
+The interlocking planks make it an easy installation for weekend warriors, and it can be uninstalled without damaging the laminate or the original flooring underneath.

-Laminate flooring works well in high-traffic areas and homes with pets.
+- Durability: Laminate flooring works well in high-traffic areas and homes with pets.
 It is scratch-resistant, durable and easy to clean.
 Just use a dust mop or a mop dampened with water.
-Most manufacturers offer at least a 10-year warranty on their product.
+Plus, most manufacturers offer at least a 10-year warranty on their product.

-Laminate flooring can add to the resale value of your home.
+- Resale value: Laminate flooring can add to the resale value of your home.
 Most home buyers are looking for hardwood floors instead of carpet.
-Laminate gives you the wood look for less and can make your home look more open and modern.
+Laminate gives you a wood look for less and can make your home look more open and modern.
 It also is environmentally friendly because it uses less wood–if any–in its construction.

-Another drawback is that the look of the flooring is set by the manufacturer.
-Color and sheen cannot be customized so choices are limited, and a buyer may not like your selection.
+- Design options: Another drawback is that the look of the flooring is set by the manufacturer.
+Color and sheen cannot be customized, so choices are limited, and a buyer may not like your selection.
 Hardwood floors can be sanded and re-stained.

 Before You Buy

 Homeowners thinking about buying laminate floors should visit a few stores before making a decision.
 Talk with a store associate and research the different manufacturers.
 Some companies use different materials or construction methods.